 As a catalog model, you would be seen spanning magazine covers and product catalogs.
 Plus size modeling, lingerie/swimsuit modeling, or commercial modeling or want to go for fitness modeling.
 There are various deciding factors as to which kind of modeling would suit you best.
 There might be a slight variation in what you want to do and what you can do.
 You don’t always get to make your pick.
 Based on your body type, your height, weight, and other measurements you can decide what suits you best.
 It is not a fair deal but there are a few standards and the way how the industry works.

 Remember there is a colossal difference between streamlining the kind of work you want to do and typecasting you for majorly one kind of work.
-Hence it is highly stressed that you need to be pragmatic when you are deciding on the kind of modeling you want to pursue.
+As a result, it is imperative that you be pragmatic while choosing on the type of modelling you want to pursue.
 Think about your strengths but be aware of the shortcomings as well and channel them in a way that benefits you.
 Suppose you want to become a commercial model but you are unable to be as expressive as required, that is not the only way.
 Or say you want to be a runway model but your height restricts you.
 Know your shortcomings and channel them accordingly to overcome those.

 Now focus on the kinds of photographs you will need for your compilation.
 Make sure you reach out to a professional photographer who is an expert at his job and whose work embodies your ideas aptly.
 You cannot get the pictures from one of your friends who apparently knows how to operate a DSLR.
 Yes, you might be comfortable shooting with a friend, but the profession is all about stepping out of your comfort zone.
 There is no other way to do it.